Mike Rumbles: Background

 Rumbles was born in South Shields in England and was educated at St James School in Hebburn, County Durham, Sunderland Polytechnic where he graduated with a BEd, and Royal Military Academy Sandhurst.
 He served in the Royal Army Education Corps retiring as a Major in October 1994.

 Rumbles obtained an MSc in economics at Aberystwyth University and he studied at the University of Leicester where he completed a PGD in Employment Law.

-Career
+Political career

+Member of the Scottish Parliament

-Rumbles was elected to the West Aberdeenshire and Kincardine constituency in the 1999 election, and comfortably held the seat in the 2003 election and 2007 election but was defeated by the SNP in 2011.
+Rumbles was elected to the Scottish Parliament, for the West Aberdeenshire and Kincardine constituency, in the 1999 election, securing 12,838 votes.

 Following the Scottish Parliament's establishment in 1999, Rumbles was Convenor of the Standards Committee when it was charged with investigating the so-called 'Lobbygate' scandal, in which the son of the then Secretary of State for Scotland John Reid was embroiled.
 He promoted the legislation to establish an independent Standards Commissioner, the first Committee Bill of the Parliament.

-Leadership contests
+He comfortably held West Aberdeenshire and Kincardine in the 2003 election, increasing his share of the vote to 46%.

+Rumbles was re-elected at the 2007 Scottish Parliament election, with 14,314 votes (41.4%), a reduction by 4.9%.

+The Scottish Liberal Democrats had a poor showing at the 2011 Scottish Parliament election, dropping down to 5 MSPs).
+Rumbles, who had sought re-election in the successor Aberdeenshire West constituency, lost out to Dennis Robertson of the Scottish National Party (SNP).
+He took 8,074 votes (28.2%), finishing second.